Steve answers the questions he is asked most about leadership

 Can someone be a good leader, but not a good manager?
 Which is better for a company?

-Neither option is good for anyone.
+Neither option is suitable for anyone.

 Both will strip the company of valuable resources — a leader who can’t get things done or a manager who cannot lead her employees.